reconhub/learn/content/post/practical-copenhagen-intro.md

 the meal.
 So anyone who presented with diarrhoea or vomiting from 6pm on November 11th to 5:59pm on November 13th was included as a case.
-Anyone with symptoms outside this time window is defined as a control as this person probably didn't become sick at the party.
+Anyone with symptoms outside this time window is defined as a control as this person probably didn’t become sick at the party.

 An introduction to the *R* companion
 ====================================